Leod3/konaexynos/README.md

 - If there are any issues or whatever open an issue
 - If you want to contribute open pull request
 - for new device open issue with device, chipset name and android version

+## Todo
+- Add material you to the level selector
+- check if reworked Core works
+- Optimize gpu editor
+- Fix the bug that occasionally saves files improperly.

+Feel free to contribute :)